alesmenzel/cursed-ravine-ef/README.md

 ## FOR DEVELOPERS

 ### GENERAL TO DO
-* remove players 9-12
+* Remove players 9-12.
-* add song after peacetime
+* Add song after peacetime.
 * Translate comments to english in script.

 ### SPECIAL TO DO